LisaCarlson/angular-intro/README.md

 They are not Handlebars.
 They are Angular bindings -Explain what two-way data binding is.
 Data-binding in Angular apps is the automatic synchronization of data between the model and view components.
+-What are Angular expressions?
+AngularJS expressions binds data to HTML the same way as the ng-bind directive.
+AngularJS will "output" data exactly where the expression is written.
+AngularJS expressions are much like JavaScript expressions: They can contain literals, operators, and variables.
+-What happens when you write invalid code in an expression?
+No error occurs, but you'll see the brackets appear -What are Angular filters?
+Filters are simply bits of code that format data before displaying it. four built-in filters: lowercase, uppercase, number, json -What's the syntax for filters?
+{{expression | filter}}
+-Can you use more than one filter?
+Yes it's called chaining
+-What is a use case for a custom filter? can build a filter to manipulate an entire data set